dedunu/tech/_posts/2020-04-20-using-pygmentize-on-ubuntu-view-code.md

 ---
 layout: post
-title: Using pygmentize on Ubuntu view code files
+title: "Using pygmentize on Ubuntu view code files"
 ---

 On the terminal, viewing code with colour might improve productivity.
 You can use `pygmentize` to view code in colour.
 Install `pygmentize` using below commands.